Last updated on:

-A hopper (the spot on top where you put the balls) usually has a cone-like shape to the bottom, so that it only feeds one ball in at a time.
+A hopper (the spot on top where you put the balls) usually has a cone-like shape to the bottom so it only feeds one ball in at a time.

-The edges of the hopper are usually slick so the balls will just roll towards the center, and you won’t endure any jamming.
+The edges of the hopper are usually slick so the balls will just roll down and towards the center.

 Your portable tennis ball machine will then use sensors to signify that the ball has reached its designated location.